MiraZzle/machina-mausoleum/Documentation/TechnicalDocumentation.md

    The class is an extension of the ```EnemyMovement```class, specifically designed for enemies with ranged attacks.

 ### 3. EnvObjects
+Following scripts manage item pickups and other item interactions.
 1. #### ```AmmoPickup```
    The script represents an ammo item that the player can pick up to receive additional ammunition for their weapons.